JulianOstmo/BerlinClock_BrownBelt/docs/TECHDEBT.md

 - BerlinClock doesn't currently use its input parameter
-- eslint disable in BerlinClock.getSeconds()
+- eslint disable in BerlinClock